Ymatigoosa/cv/cv.en.md

 ## Experience
 #### TECHNO Ltd. &emsp; <small>*2014 - current*</small>
 `C#`, `Node.js`, `Scala`, `Akka`, `React.js`, `RethinkDB`, `PostgreSQL`
 > Developing a system for remote management of payment terminals.
-System allows remotely update payment device, monitor state of a devices network and analyze occured events.
+System allows remotely update payment device, monitor state of a devices network and analyzes occured events.
 >
 > I am involved in the design of the system architecture, the development of real-time user interface, a devices gateway service and event analysing service.